Owner/approver: Group Director HR

 Lerøy further endorse the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
 Lerøy is a member of United Nations Global Compact.

-Lerøy shall contribute positively and constructively by influencing work on human rights, prevention of child labour and protection of labour rights, both within the Group, and in relation to suppliers, subcontractors and trading partners.
+Lerøy shall contribute positively and constructively by influencing work on human rights, prevention of child labor and protection of labor rights, both within Lerøy, and in relation to its suppliers, subcontractors and business partners.

-All employees are entitled to an employment contract in a language they understand.
-The apprenticeship programme shall be clearly defined in terms of duration and content.
+All employees are entitled to an written employment contract in a language they understand.
+The apprenticeship program shall be clearly defined in terms of duration and content.

-Children under the age of 18 shall not perform work that represents a health or safety hazard, including night shifts.
+Children under the age of 18 shall not perform work that represents a health or safety hazard, including night work.